kube-vip/website/content/docs/usage/kubernetes-services.md

 title: "Kubernetes Load-Balancer service"
 weight: 51
 description: >
-  Specific use cases for kube-vip.
+  Kubernetes services options
 ---

-When the services are enabled for kube-vip a "watcher" is enabled on all services that match the type `loadBalancer`.
+When the services are enabled for kube-vip a [watcher](https://kubernetes.io/docs/reference/using-api/api-concepts/#efficient-detection-of-changes) is enabled on all services that match the type `loadBalancer`.
 The "watcher" will only advertise a kubernetes service once the `spec.loadBalancerIP` has been populated, which is the role performed by a cloud controller.
 Additionally kube-vip may ignore or act upon a service depending on various annotations.

 ## Configure kube-vip to ignore a service